teavver/vscode-control-groups/README.md

 `sc2.normalModeOnFileChange` | `boolean` | default = `false`

-Switches to Normal mode when opening any file, ignoring the last saved mode
+Switches to Normal mode when opening any file, ignoring the vim mode that file was left in

 ---